Chaser19/finpulse/README.md

 Minimal JS that fetches /api/market/headlines and renders the homepage headlines list.
 (Heatmap and movers are now pure TradingView embeds and need no JS.)

 static/js/tv-charts.js
-Mounts three TradingView “advanced chart” widgets for AMEX:SPY, NASDAQ:QQQ, and AMEX:DIA.
+Legacy helper that mounted TradingView “advanced chart” widgets for AMEX:SPY, NASDAQ:QQQ, and AMEX:DIA (kept for reference; homepage now relies on heatmap + movers only).

 static/css/styles.css
 Dark theme, card styling, TradingView iframe sizing (fill parent), dark list items for headlines, and legible dark form controls for the News advanced filters.